MEDSCI313

 Course Information

-This course is based on the biology of reproduction from the standpoints of anatomy, biochemistry, and physiology.
-Here you will meet concepts ranging from the stark and cruel realities of infertility, the popcorn hypothesis of follicular maturation, as well as the evolution of menopause.
-Learning about the disorders of reproduction, molecular methods to detect problems, and technological advances to manage contraception and fertility, all give a unique flavour of what it is like to be a clinician in this field.
-Although there are rumours suggesting that this is an easy A+ course, we would suggest reconsideration of your decision.
-Although the course is exciting and there are only two lectures a week, essays in the exam require you to know everything that is mentioned in the lectures and more.
-The Fertility Assignment and Lab Reports are not marked leniently and extra readings are recommended.
-Yes, it is expected that you do extra readings to do really well.
-(However, some would argue that going into these efforts was unnecessary).
-As a bonus there was a prize of $500 for the top in the class in 2017.
+This course is based on the biology of reproduction from the standpoints of anatomy, biochemistry, and physiology where you’ll meet ideas ranging from the cruel realities of infertility, the popcorn hypothesis of follicular maturation, and the evolution of menopause.
+Learning about the disorders of reproduction, molecular methods to detect problems, and technological advances to manage contraception and fertility all give a unique flavour of what it is like to be a clinician in this field.

 Dr Lynsee Cree